There are many uses for vinegar in the garden. From getting rid of weeds to keeping away pests, there is a role for it in your vegetable garden.

 Vinegar has long been a service to householders, cleaning mold off window sills and other areas in the home.

-Combine one tablespoon of apple cider vinegar with a gallon of water and use it to spray plants.
-It will help to treat and prevent powdery mildew and other fungal infections on plants.
+Combine three tablespoons of apple cider vinegar with a gallon of water and use it to spray plants.
+This home remedy can help to treat and prevent powdery mildew and other fungal issues on plants.

 7. Clean Clay Pots

-Unfortunately, the natural salts and minerals in water seep through these pots and leave an unsightly white residue after a while.
+The salts and minerals in water or fertilizer can seep through clay pots and leave an unsightly white residue after a while.
 Mold also grows in terracotta pots.

-To clean them, soak them overnight in a mixture of one part water and one part white household vinegar.
+To clean these pots, soak them overnight in a mixture of one part water and one part white household vinegar.
 Next, use a scrub brush to remove the residue.

 8. Get Rid of Slugs and Snails